| |

 If you want to follow that tradition, have a kitchen table instead of a kitchen island (unless, of course, your kitchen has space for both!)

-Collect friends and family round the table, and serve them food that’s absolutely loaded with the flavors of sun-kissed ingredients.
+Collect friends and family round the table, and serve them food that's loaded with the mouthwatering flavors of sun-ripened ingredients.

-Pour them a glass of Chablis or Beaujolais whilst they’re sitting at your kitchen table, peeling the garlic and chopping the courgettes!
+Pour them a glass of Chablis or Beaujolais whilst they're sitting at your kitchen table, peeling the garlic, chopping the courgettes, and dishing the latest goss!
+(Actually - discussing the merits of Flaubert's Madame Bovary.
+Or, uh, comparing notes on Carla Bruni's fashion choices ... you know what I mean!)

 (Return to Top)